-This powerhouse salad from Monica Reinagel’s book “The Inflammation-Free Diet Plan” can be served hot or cold.
+This powerhouse Asian broccoli ginger salad from Monica Reinagel’s book “The Inflammation-Free Diet Plan” can be served hot or cold.
 Although we don’t hear about it as often, the anti-inflammation diet is evidenced in many of the new food fads.
-With a focus on “superfoods”, this diet plays down heavy meat and dairy products in favor of antioxidant rich fruits and vegetables, potent disease fighters (think garlic and onions), and a good does of Omega-3’s.
+With a focus on “superfoods”, this diet plays down heavy meat and dairy products in favor of antioxidant rich fruits and vegetables, potent disease fighters (think garlic and onions), and a good dose of Omega-3’s.

 - 12 almonds, coarsely chopped